 Retailer $8 cost to acquire + $9.60 (which is a markup 100%) = $17.60

-Which means the major retailer (like Coles and Woolies) is making $6.40 additional profit contribution dollars on every box of luxury business they sell; representing 80% of the manufacturers’ price.
+This means the major retailer (like Coles and Woolies) is making $6.40 additional profit contribution dollars on every box of luxury business they sell; representing 80% of the manufacturers’ price.

 Cost-plus margin pricing

 Another form of cost-based pricing is cost-plus margin pricing or gross-margin pricing.
-Many business use cost-plus margin pricing because they want the process of calculating a price to be heavily influenced by the profit goals of the organisation.
+Many businesses use cost-plus margin pricing because they want the process of calculating a price to be heavily influenced by the profit goals of the organisation.
 Many managers want to keep margins at a certain level of percentage so they meet their targets.
 Consequently, they set their product margins at a certain level aligned with their profit goals and work from there.

-In contrast to a markup, which is the amount added to an item’s costs as a percentage of that cost, a per cent gross margin (or cost plus margin pricing) is the amount added to an item’s cost written as a percentage of the item’s price.
+In contrast to a markup, which is the amount added to an item’s costs as a percentage of that cost, a percent gross margin (or cost plus margin pricing) is the amount added to an item’s cost written as a percentage of the item’s price.
 Cost-plus margin pricing (or sales margin formula) looks like this:

 %GM = (added amount/price) x 100

-There are two ways to use a per cent gross margin to set a price
+There are two ways to use a percent gross margin to set a price

 P = C/[1 – (%GM/100)]